"We Demand Justice!": Towards Social Context Grounding of Political Texts: Social Context Grounding Tasks

-In the \textit{Tweet Target Entity and Sentiment} dataset, we collect annotations of opinionated tweets from known politicians for their intended targets and sentiment towards them.
-We focus on \textit{three} political events for this task.
-The dataset and its collection process are described in detail below in \S \ref{sec:target_entity_dataset}.
+We design and collect two datasets for \textit{Social Context Grounding} evaluation, and define three pragmatic interpretation tasks.
+In the \textit{Tweet Target Entity and Sentiment} dataset, we collect annotations of opinionated tweets from known politicians for their intended targets and sentiments towards them.
+We focus on {three} political events for this task.
+The dataset and its collection are described below in \cref{sec:target_entity_dataset}.
+In the \textit{Vague Text Disambiguation Task}, we collect plausible explanations of vague texts, given the social context, consisting of \textit{author affiliation} and \textit{specific event}.
+We focus on {eight} political events.
+This dataset is detailed in \cref{sec:vague_text_dataset}.
+Examples and data statistics are shown in \cref{tab:data_stats}.